Coming into the lobby at Pup's Paradise.

-Temperament tests are the introduction of your dog to our pack environment.
+Temperament tests are a 2 hour introduction of your dog to our pack environment.
 We let your dog into our play areas by his/herself, so that he/she can sniff around and get a sense of the other dogs that are here.
 Once he/she are used to the new environment, we will put a dog in with him/her that matches his/her energy level.
 As soon as your dog is comfortable with that dog, we will put in another dog, and so on.
 When your dog has adjusted, we will integrate him/her into the pack and we will monitor his/her behavior to see how he/she reacts to pack play.

 What if my dog does not pass the temperament test?

 There are many reasons that your dog may not pass the test.
 Aggression is the main one, whether it be towards other dogs or staff.
 Some other reasons would be: fear of the pack, jumping fences, barking in other dogs faces, targeting other dogs, mounting excessively, not responding to commands and more.
 If your dog has any of these, we may not be the right place for your dog.
-We will give you guidance on what we are seeing and options on what you could do.
+We will give you feedback on what we are seeing and any options on what you could do.
 You may still be able to board your dog here, just without the daycare portion of it.